lostjeffle/linux/Documentation/filesystems/erofs.rst

 fsid=%s                Specify a filesystem image ID for Fscache back-end. domain_id=%s           Specify a domain ID in fscache mode so that different images
                        with the same blobs under a given domain ID can share storage.
+(no)sharecache         Enable page cache sharing among different images in the
+                       same domain.
 ===================    =========================================================

 Sysfs Entries